 ‘This is so crazy!’

 We couldn’t believe the chances of randomly bumping into each other!
-We had previously met few months prior at a Hamburg hostel and had been in regular contact however this was unplanned.
-I wasn’t staying in the same Paris hostel he was at but I went to the hostel bar in hope of meeting other travellers who would be up to explore Paris for a few hours considering I was en route from London to Rome and just in Paris for a few hours overnight.
+We had previously met a few months prior at a Hamburg hostel and had been in regular contact however this was unplanned.
+I wasn’t staying in the same Paris hostel he was at, but I went to the hostel bar in the hope of meeting other travellers who would be up to explore Paris for a few hours considering I was en route from London to Rome and just in Paris for a few hours overnight.

 We decided to make the most of our chance catch up and walk around the Paris city centre for the night.
 We spent a few hours at the Christmas Market with me constantly making a stop at every food stall we went by and just wanting to eat everything my eyes looked at (I really could have eaten my body weight in baguettes).
 We then went to check out the Eiffel Tower (well, when in Paris) which had all of its lights on and felt pretty magical considering the hounds of tourists were gone as it was close to midnight so we pretty much had the area to ourselves.
-After walking around the famous Montmartre area and checking out the Moulin Rouge street front, we ended up at a late night Asian street food ‘hole in the wall’ café and ate dumplings whilst sharing a wine with each other and talking for hours until I had to make a move to the airport.
+After walking around the famous Montmartre area and checking out the Moulin Rouge street front, we ended up at a late night Asian street food ‘hole in the wall’ café and ate dumplings while sharing wine and talking for hours until I had to make a move to the airport.
 It is those types of nights that I love where they are completely spontaneous.
-The sheer randomness of it all along with festive vibes and spending it with good company made this one of my favorite travelling nights of 2014.
+The sheer randomness of it all along with festive vibes and spending it with good company made this one of my favourite travelling nights of 2014.

-The Hyde Park Winter Wonderland only gets bigger and better and this would have to be London’s most dazzling Christmas destination.
+The Hyde Park Winter Wonderland only gets bigger, and better and this would have to be London’s most dazzling Christmas destination.
 Hosted in London’s most famous park, it features 200 plus market stalls, a fun German beer garden, a carousel bar and circus shows.
-With the full fledged fairground rides and its’ centrepiece ice skating rink to boot, you would most likely be wanting to come back again due to the fact it easily makes your inner child come out.
+With the full-fledged fairground rides and its’ centrepiece ice skating rink to boot, you would most likely be wanting to come back again due to the fact it easily makes your inner child come out.

-Lets have a dance – 10 years later
+Let’s have a dance – 10 years later

 Once we arrived, we were both just in awe of how beautiful everything looked and how it actually felt like Christmas with all of no expense spared decorations including many Christmas trees, fairy lights at every head turn, outdoor camp fires and big and colourful (for the most part tacky) illuminated Christmas stalls and rides.

 After hearing someone belting out some 90s boy band covers from a small stage, we found ourselves drawn to a family friendly drinking area decked with small wooden huts and a two storey bar.
-We went up to the second storey of the bar and it is there that we had the most spectacular views of Hyde Park.
+We went up to the second storey of the bar, and it is there that we had the most spectacular views of Hyde Park.